Avadel Pharmaceuticals Sees Unusually High Options Volume (NASDAQ:AVDL)

-Avadel Pharmaceuticals plc (NASDAQ:AVDL) was the target of some unusual options trading activity on Wednesday.
-Stock investors acquired 1,288 put options on the stock.
-This is an increase of approximately 1,882% compared to the average volume of 65 put options.
+Avadel Pharmaceuticals plc (NASDAQ:AVDL) saw some unusual options trading activity on Tuesday.
+Traders bought 4,044 call options on the company.
+This is an increase of approximately 2,492% compared to the typical daily volume of 156 call options.

-Several equities analysts have recently commented on the company.
-Zacks Investment Research upgraded Avadel Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Friday, March 12th.
-HC Wainwright boosted their target price on Avadel Pharmaceuticals from $15.00 to $17.00 and gave the stock a “buy” rating in a research report on Tuesday, March 16th.
-Finally, SVB Leerink reaffirmed an “outperform” rating on shares of Avadel Pharmaceuticals in a research note on Monday, March 15th.
-One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
-The company presently has a consensus rating of “Buy” and a consensus target price of $18.60.
+Large investors have recently modified their holdings of the stock.
+Carmichael Hill & Associates Inc. raised its holdings in Avadel Pharmaceuticals by 33.3% in the fourth quarter.
+Carmichael Hill & Associates Inc. now owns 8,000 shares of the company’s stock valued at $53,000 after acquiring an additional 2,000 shares in the last quarter.
+Mercer Global Advisors Inc. ADV acquired a new stake in Avadel Pharmaceuticals in the third quarter valued at approximately $57,000.
+Virtu Financial LLC acquired a new stake in Avadel Pharmaceuticals in the fourth quarter valued at approximately $97,000.
+Creative Planning acquired a new stake in Avadel Pharmaceuticals in the fourth quarter valued at approximately $105,000.
+Finally, Jane Street Group LLC purchased a new position in Avadel Pharmaceuticals in the fourth quarter valued at approximately $117,000.
+53.78% of the stock is currently owned by hedge funds and other institutional investors.

-Large investors have recently bought and sold shares of the company.
-State Street Corp increased its position in shares of Avadel Pharmaceuticals by 346.5% in the 3rd quarter.
-State Street Corp now owns 82,798 shares of the company’s stock valued at $417,000 after acquiring an additional 64,256 shares during the period.
-Morgan Stanley lifted its holdings in shares of Avadel Pharmaceuticals by 132.6% in the 3rd quarter.
-Morgan Stanley now owns 332,466 shares of the company’s stock valued at $1,676,000 after buying an additional 189,550 shares during the period.
-ExodusPoint Capital Management LP purchased a new stake in Avadel Pharmaceuticals in the 3rd quarter worth approximately $236,000.
-Squarepoint Ops LLC acquired a new stake in shares of Avadel Pharmaceuticals in the third quarter worth approximately $308,000.
-Finally, Cubist Systematic Strategies LLC acquired a new position in Avadel Pharmaceuticals in the 3rd quarter valued at $347,000.
-Institutional investors and hedge funds own 53.78% of the company’s stock.
+Several brokerages have recently issued reports on AVDL.
+SVB Leerink reissued an “outperform” rating on shares of Avadel Pharmaceuticals in a research report on Monday, March 15th.
+HC Wainwright increased their price target on shares of Avadel Pharmaceuticals from $15.00 to $17.00 and gave the stock a “buy” rating in a research report on Tuesday, March 16th.
+Finally, Zacks Investment Research raised shares of Avadel Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Friday, March 12th.
+One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
+The company has an average rating of “Buy” and a consensus price target of $18.60.

-Avadel Pharmaceuticals (NASDAQ:AVDL) last released its quarterly earnings results on Monday, March 8th.
-The company reported ($0.19) earnings per share for the quarter, beating analysts’ consensus estimates of ($0.28) by $0.09.
+Avadel Pharmaceuticals (NASDAQ:AVDL) last issued its earnings results on Monday, March 8th.
+The company reported ($0.19) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.28) by $0.09.
 Avadel Pharmaceuticals had a net margin of 38.70% and a negative return on equity of 33.91%.
-On average, equities research analysts forecast that Avadel Pharmaceuticals will post -0.69 EPS for the current year.
+On average, equities analysts anticipate that Avadel Pharmaceuticals will post -0.69 EPS for the current year.

 Avadel Pharmaceuticals plc operates as a biopharmaceutical company in the United States.
 The company's lead product candidate is FT218, a formulation of sodium oxybate which is in a Phase 3 clinical trial for the treatment excessive daytime sleepiness (EDS) and cataplexy in adults with narcolepsy.